 - Different-colored irises

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of your child’s cancer care and treatment.
+If cancer is diagnosed, relieving symptoms remains an important part of your child’s cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.

 The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
 Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.